OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/09-Testing_for_Session_Hijacking.md

 ## Summary

 An attacker who gets access to a honest user's cookies can impersonate her by presenting such cookies: this attacker is known as session hijacking.
-Cookies marked with the HttpOnly attribute are not accessible to JS and cookies marked with the Secure attribute are only sent over HTTPS.

 Remember that the Secure attribute should be used even when the web application is entirely deployed over HTTPS and the reason is the following one:
 Assume that `www.good.com` is entirely deployed over HTTPS, but does not mark its session cookies as Secure: